 Prerequisites: Intro to Art, Computer Applications is strongly recommended school yearbook and literary arts magazine.
 Students will be encouraged to submit work from class to local, regional, and national competitions.
-The Fine Arts code is FAA161/FAA162.
-CIP Code: 500406

 Other: Also known as Commercial Photography.
 Work completed in this class may be used for publication in the